Iceland at Euro 2016: A Tactical Breakdown of the Greatest Upset in Modern Football

 Was Iceland beating England just luck?

-No. The most popular counterargument — that this was a fluke built on Joe Hart’s error and England’s incompetence — collapses against Iceland’s record, because they had been beating better teams for two years using the same method.
+No. The most popular counterargument — that this was a fluke built on Joe Hart’s error and England’s incompetence — collapses against Iceland’s record, because they had beaten or held four strong sides in the two years before Nice using the same method.

 This is the objection worth taking seriously, so let me dismantle it properly.
 The “luck” reading rests on two pillars: Hart should have saved Sigþórsson’s shot, and England were simply bad.
 Both are partly true and neither explains the result.

 Start with the body of evidence.
 In Euro 2016 qualifying, Iceland beat the Netherlands — World Cup semi-finalists in 2014 — twice: 2-0 in Reykjavík at Laugardalsvöllur on 13 October 2014, and 1-0 in Amsterdam on 3 September 2015.
-Beating one of the world’s best sides home and away is not something that happens to a lucky team.
+Beating one of the world’s best sides home and away is not something that happens to a lucky team; the Netherlands finished that group fourth and missed the tournament entirely.
 In their Euro 2016 opener on 14 June 2016 at Saint-Étienne, they drew 1-1 with Cristiano Ronaldo’s Portugal — the eventual champions — prompting Ronaldo’s famous complaint that Iceland had a “small mentality.”
 Then on 22 June at the Stade de France, Arnór Ingvi Traustason scored in the 94th minute to beat Austria 2-1 and top-edge them out of the group.
 England were the fourth good team Iceland had neutralised inside two years, not the first.

 Now the Hart error.
 Yes, he should have done better.
 But Sigþórsson’s chance did not fall from the sky — it came from a designed transition, Iceland breaking at speed the instant England overcommitted, which is the back half of any good defensive block.
 A team that concedes 18 shots and survives on luck does not also hold the ball for the counterattacks that produce its own goals.
 The shot data tells the real story: England’s volume was high and their chance quality was low, precisely the outcome Iceland’s structure was built to force.
 You do not engineer that twice a tournament by accident.